Is 2 Subs Better than 3?

-So, the takeaway was, it depends, if you want some subs for your home system that eventually distribute that bass then 4 smaller subs can be just as good and maybe even better when it comes to getting that even movie soundtrack to sound a little more like what you would get in the movie theater.
-It's all about personal preference.
+But if you want some subs for your home system that eventually distribute that bass then 4 smaller subs can be just as good and maybe even better when it comes to getting that even movie soundtrack to sound a little more like what you would get in the movie theater.

 Can I stack subwoofers?

-Having 2 subs placed in the room is the best way to have it set up as it will allow for one sub to fill in any holes left by the other sub.
+Having 2 subs placed apart in the room is the best way to have it set up as it will allow for one sub to fill in any holes left by the other sub.
 If you have them placed in the same location it may deprive you of this benefit.

-However, it is up to you to experiment with your set-up, and you may find that it works for you.
+However, it is up to you to experiment with your set-up, so you can find what works for you.

 One of the most annoying effects of improper placement is for one subwoofer to suck bass from the other, which may happen if you stack them.
 This means that one subwoofer's resonance will override another, which will result in a dropout or holes in the range of low frequencies.

 Can I use two different subwoofers?

 Subwoofers are the one speaker that does not have a matching tenor, this means that it can be adjusted in order to mesh easier.
 However, you should be mindful that using two different brands of subwoofers can lead to an unpleasant sound experience.

-Hence, using two different brands of subwoofer is not highly recommended.
-Although, you can make this work, to do so, you should ensure that these two brands have the same impedance, and other measurements.
-Although this is not a very easy solution, nor can it promise the same quality of sound as using two subwoofers from the same family.
+You could get two different brands to work together if they have the same impedance, and other technical features are as similar as possible.
+This is not a very easy solution, nor can it promise the same quality of sound as using two subwoofers from the same family.